-The 2020 election cast a national spotlight on voting in Georgia and on the state’s top elections officer.
+The 2020 election cast a national spotlight on voting in Georgia and on the state’s top elections officer, Brad Raffensperger.

-Six years later, Georgia remains a battleground in the fight over voting.
+Georgia remains a battleground in the fight over voting.
 That was underscored in January when the FBI seized Fulton County’s 2020 ballots as part of what the Trump administration described as a criminal probe.
+The Fulton investigation recently escalated after it was revealed the Trump administration demanded the county turn over personal information from 2020 election workers.

 The secretary of state oversees elections in Georgia and certifies the state’s results.
 The office also oversees corporations and professional licensing.